 All organized PBW events in Burnet Woods are temporarily cancelled in cooperation with COVID-19 social distancing guidelines and the Governor’s Stay-at-Home order.
 We look forward to seeing you when we are all safe and healthy together.

 Explore this vital oasis of green space in the heart of Uptown!
 We’ll gently ramble through the trails, paths, and walkways of Burnet Woods taking notice of which feathered friends are nesting, resting or hunting in the woods.

-Tree & Wildflower Walks w/ Dr. Denis Conover
+Tree & Wildflower Hike w/ Dr. Denis Conover

 Join Dr. Denis Conover of U.C. for a peaceful and informative exploration of the habitats in Burnet Woods!
 This is a popular walk among our local naturalists community.
 Dr. Conover has been studying the ecology of Burnet for several decades and often uses the park as an extension of his classroom.
 Walk will be on and off trails.
 Sometimes off, off trails.
 Please wear close-toed shoes appropriate to hike; pants are recommended.
 Meet outside Trailside Nature Center.

 Nature Meditation Hike

 Come explore a peaceful connection to nature.
 We’ll enjoy a nice walk or hike through Burnet Woods stopping along the way to explore 3 brief Grounding, Noticing and Listening meditations.
 We’ll choose our route on trails, grass and/or paved areas as best suited to the weather.
 Hike will be 2ish miles in length and last approx. 75 minutes.
 Meet at Trailside Nature Center.
 Friendly dogs able to be calm in groups and at rest are welcome.
 Capacity is limited to 20.

 Weekly (see ‘In the Woods This Week’ or FB page)